The Ruby Suns

 The Ruby Suns are an indie pop group from New Zealand.
-They formed in 2004 when Californian Ryan McPhun moved to Auckland and started playing in several bands such as The Brunettes, The Tokey Tones, and The Reduction Agents.
+They formed in 2004 when Californian Ryan McPhun moved to Auckland and started playing in several bands such as the Brunettes, the Tokey Tones, and the Reduction Agents.

 Biography

 The Ruby Suns are signed to Lil' Chief Records in New Zealand and Memphis Industries in Britain.
-In early 2007, the band embarked on their first European tour in support of their self-titled debut album, and in addition to that they did a Take-Away Show video session shot by Vincent Moon.
-In the latter half of 2007, the band toured with The Shins extensively throughout Australia.
+In early 2007, the band embarked on their first European tour in support of their self-titled debut album.
+In the latter half of 2007, the band toured with the Shins extensively throughout Australia.

-In 2007, The Ruby Suns signed to American record label Sub Pop for the US and Asia.
+In 2007, the Ruby Suns signed to American record label Sub Pop for the US and Asia.
 The band released their second album, Sea Lion, in January 2008.
 Later that year, the band recorded the song "Don't Touch the Dusty Fruit" to the Survival International charity album, Songs for Survival, and the song "Oh, Mojave" was used in the Windows Vista commercial for the Mojave Experiment.